-CARTER'S BRANDS - U.S.
+CARTER'S BRANDS - United States

-Under our Carter's brand, we design, source, and market a broad array of products, primarily for sizes newborn to seven.
+Under our Carter's brand, we design, source, and market a broad array of products, primarily for sizes newborn to eight.
 Our Carter's brand is sold in department stores, national chains, specialty stores, off-price sales channels, through our Carter's retail stores, and online at www.carters.com.
-Additionally, we sell our Child of Mine brands at Walmart and our Just One You and Precious Firsts brands at Target.
-In fiscal 2013, we sold over 313.0 million units of Carter's, Child of Mine, Just One You, and Precious Firsts products in the U.S., an increase of approximately 8.3% from fiscal 2012.
+Additionally, we sell our Child of Mine brand at Walmart and our Just One You and Precious Firsts brands at Target.
+In fiscal 2014, we sold over 327.7 million units of Carter's, Child of Mine, Just One You, and Precious Firsts products in the United States, an increase of approximately 4.7% from fiscal 2013.
 Our strategy is to drive sales growth through our focus on essential, high-volume, core apparel products for babies and young children.
-Such products include bodysuits, pajamas, blanket sleepers, gowns, bibs, receiving blankets and playwear.
-Our top ten core baby and sleepwear products accounted for approximately 60% of our baby and sleepwear net sales in fiscal 2013 in the U.S. We believe our core apparel products are essential consumer staples and less dependent on changes in fashion trends.
+Such products include bodysuits, pajamas, blanket sleepers, gowns, bibs, receiving blankets, and playwear.
+Our top ten core baby and sleepwear products accounted for approximately 55% of our baby and sleepwear net sales in fiscal 2014 in the United States.
+We believe our core apparel products are essential consumer staples and less dependent on changes in fashion trends.

 We have cross-functional product teams focused on the development of our Carter's baby, sleepwear, and playclothes products.
 These teams are skilled in identifying and developing high-volume, core products.
 Each team includes members from merchandising, design, sourcing, product development, forecasting, and supply chain logistics.
 These teams follow a disciplined approach to fabric usage, color rationalization, and productivity and are supported by a dedicated art department and state-of-the-art design systems.
-We also license our brand names to other companies to create a broad collection of lifestyle products, including bedding, hosiery, shoes, room décor, furniture, gear, and toys.
+We also license our brand names to other companies to create a broad collection of lifestyle products, including bedding, hosiery, shoes, room décor, furniture, and toys.
 The licensing team directs the use of our designs, art, and selling strategies to all licensees.